-Mayor Valdes-Fauli: How would you enforce that?
+Mayor Valdes-Fauli: Martin is right, how would you enforce that?

-Commissioner Mena: But isn't the way its structured, isn't the idea behind it to make that your decision as a business owner.
+Commissioner Mena: But isn't the way it's structured, isn't the idea behind it to make that your decision as a business owner.

 Commissioner Lago: Enforcement falls on restaurants.